-U.N.
-Report: Nearly half of North Koreans are undernourished
+U.N. report: Nearly half of North Koreans are undernourished

 The isolated state remains under stringent U.N.
 Security Council sanctions for its nuclear weapons and ballistic missile programs, which some argue are exacerbating the food crisis and making it more difficult to provide other humanitarian assistance.

-"Although Security Council sanctions clearly exempt humanitarian activities, life-saving programs continue to face serious challenges and delays," said Tapan Mishra, the U.N.
-Resident Coordinator in North Korea, in March.
+"Although Security Council sanctions clearly exempt humanitarian activities, life-saving programs continue to face serious challenges and delays," Tapan Mishra, the U.N. resident coordinator in North Korea, said in March.
 "While unintended consequences of sanctions persist, these delays have a real and tangible impact on the aid that we are able to provide to people who desperately need it."

-Globally, the U.N.
-Food Security and Nutrition report said that after a period of decline, hunger is slowly on the rise, with 820 million people hungry and about 2 billion people experiencing moderate or severe food insecurity.
+Globally, the U.N. report said that after a period of decline, hunger is slowly on the rise, with 820 million people hungry and about 2 billion people experiencing moderate or severe food insecurity.

 Climate change, conflict, instability and slower-than-expected world economic growth have created new food security, health and nutrition challenges, according to the report.